Part I: Mania

 One of my favourite and most powerful coping skills is humour.
 I laugh a lot, and i’ve always laughed a lot.
 It may be part of the reason i flew under most people’s radar when it came to signs of abuse.
 It’s certainly a key reason why i survived it.
 I can laugh at just about anything.
 Anywhere, anytime, and nearly any circumstance.
 Yes, some of it is of the panicked or disconnected variety, but i’m not referring to that kind here.
 And it’s not a killer clown response either.
 I’m no Pennywise.
 I’m just able to find the funny in nearly any situation.

-As i’ve mentioned before, i’m currently dealing with mania.
+As i’ve mentioned, i’m currently dealing with mania.
 I’m not worried about it, because for one thing, there’s no point, and for another, the price is too high for so little benefit.
 I look at it like it’s a person.
-She’s fun to hang out with for a bit – but she ain’t sleepin’ over.
-Bitch always sticks me with the cheque, and i ain’t got a lotta mad money right now, okay?
+She’s fun to hang out with for a bit, but we’re not having a sleepover.
+She always sticks me with the cheque, and i don’t have much disposable income, okay?

-I can see how finding things funny has saved my ass, or rather my life, on any number of occasions.
+I can see how finding things funny has saved me on any number of occasions.

-I’m currently focused on cleaning up my house.
-The main living areas have always been relatively decent, but they’re cluttered and disorganised, and my version of spring cleaning has been haphazard, at best.
-Now though, my improving health, coupled with an approaching mania is bringing out my inner Martha.
+I’m focused on cleaning my house.
+My brain, my body, my life.
+The main living areas are relatively decent, but they’re cluttered and disorganised, and my version of spring cleaning has been haphazard, at best.
+Now though, my improving health, coupled with an approaching mania is bringing out my inner Maria Kondo.
 My approach to decluttering goes some thing like this:

 – remove everything from cupboard/area;

-– scrub everything within an inch of its life, all whilst making that ridiculous concentratey face that makes my tongue sore (i hope i never see what i look like);
+– scrub everything within an inch of its life, whilst making that ridiculous concentrate-y face (i hope i never see what i look like);

 – take a few of the items and place them in a small container, repeat;